STATRAPID: the method of Rapid Pile Load Testing

 Being the basis of all test, Allnamics performs static tests, both in compression and tension.
 Vertical, horizonal or under any slope.

-With the equipment dedicated designed for this type of test (see Allnamics Quad), high quality readings of load and settlements can be obtained.
+With the equipment dedicated and designed for this type of test (see Allnamics Quad), high quality readings of load and settlements can be obtained.

 The SLT is especially suitable for:

-– Piles with relative small capacity
+– Piles with relatively small capacity

 – To determine design factors for shaft and toe resistance